prisoka/CheapTix/README.md

 This is my Q2 Full Stack Project, at Galvanize Web Development Immersive Course.

 ## Skills Learned:
-HTML, CSS, JavaScript, Bulma CSS Framework, and Surge to deploy.
+HTML, CSS, JavaScript, Bulma CSS Framework, and Heroku to deploy.

 ## Technical Requirements:
 1. Use HTML, CSS, and JavaScript.